 What Is Enterprise Business Intelligence?

-Speaking about enterprise business intelligence, experts mean applying comprehensive strategies, methodologies, tools and processes that help collect, integrate, analyze and present business data across an entire organization.
-Specifically, Enterprise BI improves:
+Speaking about enterprise business intelligence (BI), experts mean applying comprehensive strategies, methodologies, tools and processes that help collect, integrate, analyze and present business data across an entire organization.
+Specifically, enterprise BI improves:

-- Processes: so you get accurate, real-time data from all levels of the enterprise, ensuring that leaders and teams can make more informed choices and eventually improve internal and external processes.
+- Processes: so you get accurate, real-time data from all levels of the enterprise, ensuring that leaders and teams can make more informed choices and eventually improve internal and external processes with their enterprise BI solutions.

-- Efficiency: if you require support in decision-making, you can get it through automation, predictive analytics and data visualization (you will operate more efficiently by reducing manual data handling).
+- Efficiency: if you require support in decision-making, enterprise BI solutions can get it for your organization through automation, predictive analytics and real-time data visualization (you will operate more efficiently by reducing manual data handling).

 - Cross-Department Collaboration: this is about the ability to integrate and analyze data across various functions, breaking down silos and helping departments work more collaboratively towards shared goals.